ohbug-org/ohbug/packages/browser/README.md

   })
 }

-// collect is used for secondary processing of existing information
+// state is used for secondary processing of existing information
-// Returns an object in any format, and eventually this information will appear in event.state const collect = event => {
+// Returns an object in any format, and eventually this information will appear in event.state const state = event => {
   return {
     user: 'user_1'
   }
 }

 const myPlugin = config => {
-  return { capture, collect }
+  return { capture, state }
 }
 ```